 Procedure

 Participants completed 5 study visits over the course of approximately 3 months.
 Participants first attended a screening visit where we determined eligibility, obtained informed consent, and collected self-report measures of individual differences (e.g., demographics, alcohol use history).
 We scheduled eligible and consented participants to enroll in the study approximately 1 week later.
 During this enrollment visit, we collected additional self-report and interview measures.
 Participants completed 3 additional

 follow-up visits that occurred about every 30 days.
 We collected self-report and interview measures and downloaded cellular communications logs (text message and phone call) at these visits.
 Finally, we collected various raw data streams (e.g., geolocation, cellular communication logs, EMA) using personal sensing to monitor participants throughout the 3-month study period.
 We informed participants that we were collecting these data to develop an algorithm that could be used in the future to monitor for relapse risk.
 We did not provide them with any further information about how each sensed data stream might be used in this algorithm.
-They were also not provided any feedback or clinical interventions based on the sensing data that were collected from them.
+They were also not provided with any feedback or clinical interventions based on the sensing data that were collected from them.
 Furthermore, there were no consequences for continued study participation if participants lapsed back to alcohol use during the study.
 However, for human subjects reasons, we did offer brief motivational interviewing interventions to participants if they reported any alcohol use to study staff.
 Participants were not required to participate in these interventions but we offered it to them as support to maintain their recovery if desired.
 Additional information about all of these procedures (e.g., recruitment flyer, consent form, all surveys) can be found at the study’s OSF page [64].

 Personal Sensing